 how best to do that.

-Run the test suite runner (tests/runner.py) with no arguments to see the help message:
+Run the test suite runner (test/runner) with no arguments to see the help message:

 The tests are divided into modes.
 You can run either an entire mode or an individual test, or use wildcards to run some tests in some modes.
 For example:

-The core test modes (defined at the bottom of tests/test_core.py) let you run a specific test in either asm.js or wasm, and with different optimization flags.
-There are also non-core test modes, that run tests in more special manner (in particular, in those tests it is not possible to say “run the test with a different optimization flag” - that is what the core tests are for).
-The non-core test modes include
+The core test modes (defined at the bottom of test/test_core.py) let you run the tests in variety of different configurations and with different optimization flags.
+For example, wasm2js or wasm64.
+There are also non-core test suites, that run tests in more special manner (in particular, in those tests it is not possible to say “run the test with a different optimization flag” - that is what the core tests are for).
+The non-core test suites include

 The wildcards we mentioned above work for non-core test modes too, for example: